sometea/floquetwtd/README.md

 The Floquet scattering matrix formalism used by this method is valid for quantum mechanical many-electron systems, as long as interactions between the electrons can be neglected.

+To calculate the idle time probability (ITP) from which the WTD can be derived by taking the second time derivative, a Fredholm determinant needs to be evaluated.
+The method that is used in this code for this purpose is described in:
+F. Bornemann, [On the numerical evaluation of Fredholm determinants](http://dx.doi.org/10.1090/S0025-5718-09-02280-7), Mathematics of Computation 79, 871 (2010).

 ## Compilation
 This software makes use of the [GNU Scientific Library](www.gnu.org/software/gsl) (GSL).
 To compile it, you need to have this library installed on your system, as well as [cmake](cmake.org).
 Then, compile by typing
 ```